HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 * either (all US PH constraints duplicated in the US Core profile) the USPHPL profile will be retired in favor of the US Core profile
 * or (some US PH constraints duplicated in the US Core profile) the USPHPL profile will be updated to remove any duplicate constraints.

-The US Public Health Profiles Library will update to/synchronize with new releases of US Core.
+The US Public Health Profiles Library will align with and incorporate updates from new releases of US Core.
+The library will follow an update schedule to allow the use of US Core releases.

 The US Public Health Profiles Library will evolve over time to serve evolving USCDI+ Public Health use cases.